sdomoszlai13/sdomoszlai13.github.io/_posts/2023-04-06-weather-station.md

 * transmit/receive measured values
 * monitor the state of a push button

 To make the measurements, the *Sparkfun AHT20*, and the *Adafruit BMP280* libraries were used for the two sensors.
 To drive the display, the libraries *LiquidCrystalI2C* and *Adafruit SSD1306* were used.
+To control the transceiver, the *NRFLite* library was used.

+### Choosing a communication protocol

+When using peripheral devices with microcomputers like, you can choose from a number of communication protocols to use: SPI, I2C, UART etc. Each of these have their advantages and disadvantages, which won't be discussed here in detail.
+As I2C is a bit slower than than the others, but only requires 2 wires (besides VCC and GND), this protocol is used with the AHT20 and the BMP280 sensors, as well as with the LCD.
+However, as the nRF24L01 doesn't have I2C available, communications happen with the help of SPI.
+The devices are wired up accordingly, as shown in Fig. x.

+When writing

 ```c++